kaiwinter/testcontainers-examples/jsf/README.md

 ## testcontainers-examples: jsf

-For these tests a docker image is used which contains a Wildfly 14: [kaiwinter/wildfly14-mgmt-user](https://hub.docker.com/r/kaiwinter/wildfly14-mgmt-user).
+For these tests a docker image is used which contains a Wildfly 27: [kaiwinter/wildfly27-mgmt-user](https://hub.docker.com/r/kaiwinter/wildfly27-mgmt-user).
 A management user is set-up to let Arquillian deploy to this server.
 For the Arquillian deployment `wildfly-arquillian-container-remote` is used.

 The tricky part is the dynamic configuration of Arquillian to deploy the application to Wildfly.
 This is necessary because testcontainers exposes the real application server port at a random port to support the parallel use of multiple containers.
-Arquillian is configured by the file `arquillian.xml` and it cannot be changed by an API dynamically [[GitHub Issue](https://github.com/wildfly/wildfly-arquillian/issues/72)].
+Arquillian is configured by the file `arquillian.xml` and it cannot be changed by an API dynamically.
 But there is the possibility to register a `org.jboss.arquillian.core.spi.LoadableExtension` which registers a listener on the configuration process (see [WildflyMariaDBDockerExtension](https://github.com/kaiwinter/testcontainers-examples/blob/master/jsf/src/test/java/com/github/kaiwinter/testsupport/arquillian/WildflyDockerExtension.java)).
 Arquillian can then be completely configured by the listener class and the [`arquillian.xml`](https://github.com/kaiwinter/testcontainers-examples/blob/master/jsf/src/test/resources/arquillian.xml) is almost empty:
 ```xml